Massachusetts

 Legislative & Regulatory History

-• 2024 - Office of the Attorney General issued an Advisory on Apr.
+• 2024 - The Office of the Attorney General issued an Advisory on Apr.
 16, 2024, indicating that consumer protection laws apply to the developers, suppliers, and users of AI technology.

 • 2024 - Gov. Healy issued Executive Order No. 629 on Feb.
 15, 2024, establishing the Artificial Intelligence Strategic Task Force to study AI and Generative AI technology and its impact on the state, including businesses and higher education institutions.